 Jango shook his head.
 “The centipedes must be… consumed whole.”

-“Please understand,” said Jango, “centipede-visions are integral to Sheridan.
+“Please understand,” said Jango, “centipede-visions are integral to the monastery’s understanding of our duty as worm-vessels.
 In fact, if you plan to write about the islands, I insist one of you consume a whole centipede—under Virgil Blue’s supervision, of course.”

 “Really?” asked Jay.

 “We have the materials prepared for Faith.” said Jango.
 “Someone might as well eat a centipede.
 If you like what the centipede shows you, I could take you into the monastery—but I won’t pressure you.
 The life of a monk isn’t an easy one.”

 Dan covered his face.
 “Jay, I don’t know.”
 He rest his fists on the table.
 His face was pale.
 “I can’t touch centipede.”

 “You don’t have to.
 I’ll take it and describe my experience to you.”

 “I can’t be in the same room as a centipede,” said Dan, “not since Beatrice died.
 I won’t go to Sheridan.
 Coming here was a mistake.”

 Bob took air through his teeth.
 “You know, I’m in the same boat as Dan.
 I don’t wanna overdo anything.”